opensafely/documentation/docs/getting-started.md

 account, for developing your own study:

 1. Click on the link below to create new repository based from our template.
-   You may need to log in to Github if you are not already logged in:
+   You may need to log in to GitHub if you are not already logged in:
    <br><a href="https://github.com/opensafely/research-template/generate" target="_blank">https://github.com/opensafely/research-template/generate</a>.
 2. Use the **Owner** drop-down menu, and select the account you want to own the repository (typically under your own account)